Authority Titans: Beyond the Luxury and Limelight: Anthony Beverley's Unique Rags-to-Riches Story

-NEW YORK, NY / ACCESSWRE / June 28, 2020 / Up-and-coming entrepreneur Anthony "Money Shi" Beverley has been setting a reputation in the real estate scene of Philadelphia.
+NEW YORK, NY / ACCESSWIRE / July 1, 2020 / Up-and-coming entrepreneur Anthony "Money Shi" Beverley has been setting a reputation in the real estate scene of Philadelphia.
 In partnership with mentor-doctor-developer Joe Williams, they in Artisan Town Homes have transformed the property business in the area from revamping the Avenue of the Arts, constructing the next campus for a university, and providing hundreds of houses in the Philly area.
 What most people do not know is this promising tycoon's inspiring life story before reaching his current success.

 Beverley was not born with a silver spoon.
 In fact, his life was not ideal.
 He grew up in one of West Philadelphia's Mill Creek Projects and was exposed to street life.
 His troubled childhood almost cost his life.
 He was shot in the back of his head and got kidnapped.
 But, like a gem molded through extreme pressure, he made this his training ground to be successful.
 Now he travels the world and juggles visiting his homes on the East and West coasts.